Theskrtnerd/portfolio-web/src/content/posts/how-i-recreated-fireboy-and-watergirl.md

 ---
 date: 08/09/2023
 tags: ['cpp','game', 'oop']
-title: 'How I recreated the "Fireboy & Watergirl" game from scratch'
+title: 'How I created a game from scratch'
 image: ./images/doodle-duo.png
 description: "Ever wanted to code an entire game from scratch?"
 ---
 Ever wanted to code an entire game from scratch?

 ## Introduction